Eckersleyful/docker/readme.md

-# Type cd dockercompose and then run docker-compose up --build
+# Change to the working dir with docker-compose.yml and run docker-compose up --build